mlc-ai/llm-perf-bench/README.md

 In this section, we use int4 quantized Llama2 as an example.

 **Step 1**.
-Build Docker image and download pre-quantized weights from HuggingFace:
+Build Docker image and download pre-quantized weights from HuggingFace, then log into the docker image and activate Python environment:

 <details>